-- 2.2.3.
-Decrease in Tenant Rent will be effective on the first of the month following the month that the change was reported. - 2.3.
-Procedures when the Change is Not Processed by the Housing Department in a Timely Manner - 2.3.1.
+- 2.2.2.2.
+An amount owed between \$51 and \$2,999 will result in the collection of the overpaid Housing assistance and issuance of a Lease Violation Notice. - 2.2.2.3.
+An amount owed of \$3,000 or more will be considered due in full and will result in termination. - 2.2.3.
+A decrease in tenant rent will be effective on the first of the month following the month that the change was reported. - 2.3.
+Procedures when the change is not processed by the Housing Department in a timely manner - 2.3.1.
 "Processed in a timely manner" means that the change goes into effect on the date it should when the family reports the change in a timely manner.
 If the change cannot be made effective on that date, the change is not processed by the Housing Department in a timely manner. - 2.3.2.
 In this case, an increase will be effective after the required thirty (30)-day notice prior to the first of the month after completion of processing by the Housing Department. - 2.3.3.
 If the change resulted in a decrease, the overpayment by the family will be calculated retroactively to the date it should have been effective, and the family will be credited for the amount.